KamranAladross/Accent-Detection-With-Tensorflow-and-Librosa/README.md

 ```
 conda list
 ```
-We can see what packages we currently have in our tensorflow environment.
+we can see what packages we currently have in our tensorflow environment.
 This will be important during the rest of the installation process to make check that we have instaled everything correctly.

 I am not sure if the next step is a redundancy, but after hours of failed attempts at setting up a working Tensorflow and librosa environment, we recommend that you install python in the tensorflow environment just to be safe.
 ```